paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 (10) A description of the past experience of the applicant in operating a comparable program or in conducting a grant program in support of other comparable service programs.

-(11) A description of the type and number of proposed service positions in which participants will receive the national service educational award described in division D of this subchapter and a description of the manner in which approved national service positions will be apportioned by the applicant.
+(11) A description of the type and number of proposed service positions in which participants will receive the national service educational award described in division D and a description of the manner in which approved national service positions will be apportioned by the applicant.

 (12) A description of the manner and extent to which participants, representatives of the community served, community-based agencies with a demonstrated record of experience in providing services, municipalities and governments of counties in which such a community is located, and labor organizations contributed to the development of the national service programs referred to in paragraphs (1) and (2), including the identity of the individual representing each appropriate labor organization (if any) who was consulted and the nature of the consultation.

 (13) Such other information as the Corporation may reasonably require.

-**(c) Required application information** An application submitted under subsection (a) of this section shall contain the following information:
+**(c) Required application information** An application submitted under subsection (a) shall contain the following information:

 (1) A description of the proposed positions into which participants will be placed using the assistance provided under [section 12571 of this title](./chapter-129-national-and-community-service.md#section-12571).